FlowFuse/website/src/node-red/getting-started/node-red-messages.md

 }
 ```

-In this example, `name`, `age`, and `married` are properties of the object stored in the `person` variable, each holding a specific piece of information related person.
+In this example, `name`, `age`, and `married` are properties of the object.
 Similarly, Node-RED messages use this structure to organize and transport data within your flows.

 ## Anatomy of Node-RED Messages

 In Node-RED, messages are by default referred to as `msg`, and nodes are designed to work with this naming convention.
-Even if you modify the message object’s name to something else using a function node, it will still be converted and processed as `msg` by Node-RED.

 Node-RED messages consist of several key properties essential for data handling and communication between nodes: